Introduction to

 Digital Computation

 The digital computer is ubiquitous and becoming ever more so.
 And while the world of technology changes rapidly, the foundational architecture of the digital computer has remained largely unchanged for decades.
-If this book were written in 1985 its contents would be essentially the same, and if it is read in 2065, I suspect learners will still find it useful.
-(At least as useful as learners in 2025 do, which is yet to be determined.)
+If this book were written in 1986, its core concepts would be essentially the same, and I suspect the same will be true in 2066.

-This book is for anyone who wants to understand how digital computers actually work — not just how to use them, but what's happening underneath.
-Whether you're a student exploring computation for the first time, a professional looking to change careers, or simply a curious learner, no prior experience in computer science or engineering is required.
+This book is for anyone who wants to understand those core, unchanging concepts on which our modern technological world is built.
+I'll teach you how digital computers actually work; not just how to use them, but what's happening underneath.
+No prior knowledge or experience in computation is required.
 All you need is curiosity and a willingness to think logically and explore how the pieces fit together.

 This is an interactive, first-principles guide to the fundamentals of modern digital computing.
-You'll engage with concepts through real-world examples, hands-on widgets, and visual diagrams that break down complex systems into understandable parts.
-We'll build your understanding one layer at a time — from the physical meaning of a 1 and a 0, through processors, operating systems, and networks, all the way up to cloud infrastructure and information security.
+You'll engage with concepts through real-world examples, hands-on activities, and visual diagrams that break down complex systems into understandable parts.
+We'll build your understanding one layer at a time: from the basic building blocks of binary, through processors, operating systems, and networks, all the way up to cloud infrastructure and information security.
 Every concept connects to the one before it.